pschachte/wybe/WYBE.md

 linked in with a `-l`*librarybasename* switch.

+#### Using foreign global variables

+Global variables from other languages can be accessed from Wybe programs as resources.
+This ensures that procedures in your Wybe program must document the use of these global variables with `using` clauses.

+A global variable *var* can be made available to a Wybe program with a
+declaration:

+> `resource foreign` *var* `:` *type*

+This declares a resource called *var*, which refers to the global variable *var*.
+The resource can be given a different name, such as *res*, with this alternative
+declaration:

+> `resource foreign` *var* `=` *res* `:` *type*

+You may specify an initial value for this resource by adding

+> `=` *type*

+at the end of either of these declarations.

+These declarations permit the *var* global variable to be accessed as the *var* resource (the *res* resource in the second form) to be used in `use` clauses, and makes it available at the beginning of the program, whether or not an initial value is specified.

 #### Calling foreign code

 To call code written in other languages from Wybe, use the `foreign` construct.